 Each student will contact and interview someone who is already working in the field, or related field, of the student's stated career interest area.
-The field interview MUST be conducted at the interviewee's actual job site, office, etc. (Credit will not be given without site sign off sheet that will be provided by Instructor.)
-By using this approach the student is able to access information directly from a 'source' person to gain insight into the philosophy, everyday demands, rewards, and constraints of the student's selected career path, and examine the 'goodness of fit' between the occupation and the student's expectations.
-(Field Interview format and explanation of assignment in class Week 3.)
+The field interview MUST be conducted at the interviewee's actual job site, office, etc. (Credit will only be given when the site sign off sheet provided by Instructor is turned in.)
+By using this approach the student is able to access information directly from a 'source' person to gain insight into the philosophy, everyday demands, rewards and constraints of the student's selected career path, and examine the 'goodness of fit' between the occupation and the student's expectations.
+(Field Interview Format and an explanation of this assignment Week 3.)